ArachitaP/pwn.college_Arachita/FileGlobbing.md

 pwn.college{UWvbwVA1tXg8f0nIZQ-CNAjWrE9.0FN0EzNxwCOykjNzEzW}
 ```
 ### New learning
+Using tab key to autofill.

 ## Multiple options for tab completion
+This challenge has a /challenge/files directory with a bunch of files starting with pwncollege.
+Tab-complete from /challenge/files/p or so, and make your way to the flag
 ### Solve
+Used  cat command and then to autofill the directory
 **Flag:-** pwn.college{o3rQPm2hiVdV2uf483Dji60Hrf6.0lN0EzNxwCOykjNzEzW}
 ```
 hacker@globbing~multiple-options-for-tab-completion:~$ cat /challenge/files/pwncollege-flag
 pwn.college{o3rQPm2hiVdV2uf483Dji60Hrf6.0lN0EzNxwCOykjNzEzW}
 ```
 ### New learning
+I learned more broader usage of tab key.

 ## Tab completion on commands
 Tab completion is for more than files!
 You can also tab-complete commands.
 This level has a command that starts with pwncollege, and it'll give you the flag.